 Billings-Logan International Airport Pond D Storm Drainage System – Project Manager: Heather Mosser.
 Description: The Pond D storm system project was unique because of the new techniques and materials used to complete the required rock drilling and pond system design to move stormwater from the Billings airport to a nearby drainage.
 These proved to be not only effective, but significantly less expensive than traditional methods.

 Carroll College Hunthausen Activity Center – Project Manager: Mike Brandt.
 Description: This project required multi-disciplines from Morrison-Maierle to deliver a design that met the Carroll College’s requirements and budget.
 It is the first ever energy-efficient building on campus.
-The team developed solutions that fit a large building with a complex design into a small site that was ADA compliant and LEED certified.
+The team developed solutions that fit a large building with a complex design into a small site that was ADA compliant and awarded a LEED Silver certification.

 French Gulch and Moose Creek Restoration – Project Manager: Matt Barnes.
 Description: The French Gulch and Moose Creek Restoration Project restored over four miles of stream and floodplain on public land.
 This area, which was extensively mined in the 1800’s, required a collaborative solution that remediated the area so it once again became habitable to native fish and other aquatic species.

 Kurt Keith, Morrison-Maierle’s Chief Client Services Officer said, “Morrison-Maierle is involved in many great projects in every market group.
 I’d like to take this opportunity to congratulate all of these project teams on this accomplishment.
 Thanks to everyone for all the efforts they put forth.”